Robust Ante-hoc Graph Explainer using Bilevel Optimization: Related Works

 \textbf{Bilevel optimization:} Bilevel optimization is a class of optimization problems where two objective functions are nested within each other \cite{colson2007overview}.
 Although the problem is known to be NP-hard, recent algorithms have enabled the solution of large-scale problems in machine learning, such as automatic hyperparameter optimization and meta-learning \cite{franceschi2018bilevel}.
-Bilevel optimization has recently also been applied to graph problems, including graph meta-learning \cite{huang2020graph} and transductive graph sparsification scheme \cite{wan2021edge}.
-Like RAGE, GIB \cite{yu2021graph} also applies bilevel optimization to identify discriminative subgraphs inductively.
-However, we show that our approach consistently outperforms GIB in terms of discriminative power, reproducibility, and robustness.
+Bilevel optimization has also been applied to graph problems, including graph meta-learning \cite{huang2020graph} and transductive graph sparsification \cite{wan2021edge}.

 \textbf{Graph structure learning:} Graph structure learning (GSL) aims to enhance (e.g., complete, de-noise) graph information to improve the performance of downstream tasks \cite{zhu2021deep}.
 LDS-GNN \cite{franceschi2019learning} applies bilevel optimization to learn the graph structure that optimizes node classification.
 VIB-GSL \cite{sun2022graph} advances GIB \cite{yu2021graph} by applying a variational information bottleneck on the entire graph instead of only edges.
 We notice that GSL mainly focuses on learning the entire graph, whereas we only sparsify the graph, which reduces the search space and is more interpretable than possibly adding new edges.
 Furthermore, learning the entire graph is not scalable in large graph settings.